Prag8855/aab/content/guides/buying-marijuana-in-berlin.md

 ### Is buying weed from Telegram safe?

-**No.** Marijuana from Telegram is often better than weed from the parks in Berlin, but it can still be contaminated.[^5]
+**No.** Marijuana from Telegram is often better than weed from the parks in Berlin, but it can still be contaminated.[^5] It might improve after legalisation.

 In Berlin, weed is sometimes contaminated with synthetic cannabinoids (also called K2 or Spice).
 Hash can also be contaminated with synthetic cannabinoids.[^6]